dotnet/designs/accepted/file-enumeration.md

 While using anonymous delegates isn't strictly necessary, they are cached, so all examples are written with them.
 The second argument above, for example, could simply be `FindTransforms.AsUserFullPath`, but it wouldn't take advantage of delegate caching.

+> Note that while you can write a solution that doesn't allocate a `FileInfo` by using the `string[]` APIs and `GetFullPath()` it would still allocate unneeded strings and introduce costly normalization overhead.

 ### Getting full paths of a given extension